For more information about formats, visit our ordering page.

 The readings prepare students to consider the complexities of the U.S. response to terrorism.
 Part I of the reading traces the history and evolution of terrorism, showing how tactics and objectives have changed.
 Part II looks at the threat that terrorism poses in the United States and around the world.
 Part III explores the U.S. responses to terrorism and the issues that complicate the response.

 The Choices Role Play

 This activity is a simulation in which students examine four options for U.S. policy.
 Each option has a different perspective on the U.S. response to terrorism.
 By exploring this spectrum of alternatives, students gain a deeper understanding of the values and beliefs underlying U.S. policy and are prepared to deliberate about the options and develop their own policy recommendations.

 Students explore the human dimension of the September 11 attacks by conducting an interview.
 Students consider the benefits and limitations of using oral history to learn about the past, and assess their own views on September 11.

 Students develop a working definition of terrorism by determining whether several groups described in case studies should be called "revolutionaries" or "terrorists."
 Students explore the debate over legitimate and illegitimate uses of force and listen to several scholars discuss the phrase, "One man's terrorist is another man's freedom fighter."

 Interpreting Political Cartoons

-Students review political cartoons from the domestic and international press about topics like civil liberties, responsibility for the 9.11 attacks, and the U.S. response to terrorism.
+Students review political cartoons on various topics including civil liberties, refugees, extremism, and the U.S. response to terrorism.
 The range of viewpoints helps students to understand the different values present in the debate about the response to terrorism.